 "I have customers that buy from me every summer," Gosier said.
-"We do four to five trips a year to my wife's hometown in Jeffersonville, where we sell peas, squash, peppers and okra."
+"We do four to five trips a year to my wife's peppers and okra."

 Gosier also travels to Darien and Brunswick to sell his produce, but he also sells his vegetables to a nearby store in a minority neighborhood community where local residents purchase it.